 Wirtz, Wirtz, Kindler, Van Hove & Van Dieren

-The summer of 2018 I devoted myself to writing a book.
+In the summer of 2018, I devoted myself to writing a book.
 Here is how that came about.
-I had extensively mapped out the family tree of my family (currently about 10,000 people), which was nice work in which I had built up some experience.
+I had extensively mapped out my family tree (currently about 10,000 people), which was nice work in which I had built up some experience.

 Javanese dancer,